r0manch1k/tapper/README.md

 # tapper
-Solution for "Two Computers" made with Swift
+app-solution for "Two Computers" built with Swift